Clicking through is not a favorite of mine. I want all the information on

 You met Ted, Sarah and Patches in the

-I've been around for a while.
+I have been around for a while.
 I remember when "everybody"

 who could switched

 over to the 12-volt reefers.
 Prior to that cruisers either did